 Here, you will learn about the ASP.NET MVC project structure.
 Visual Studio creates the following folder structure of the ASP.NET MVC application by default.

 Let's see significance of each folder.

-Controllers folder contains class files for the controllers.
-Controllers handles users' request and returns a response.
+Controller handles users' request and returns a response.
 MVC requires the name of all controller files to end with "Controller".
 You will learn about the controller in the next section.

-Fonts folder contains custom font files for your application.
+The Fonts folder contains custom font files for your application.

-Web.config file contains application level configurations.
+Web.config file contains application-level configurations.

 Learn how the ASP.NET MVC framework handles requests using routing in the next section.